 Paola Vera-Licona, Assistant Professor of Cell Biology, Ph.D., Virginia Polytechnic Institute and State University.
 Computational Systems Biology of Cancer, reverse-engineering of biological networks, network theory, development and application of algorithms for mathematical modeling and analysis of biological networks, and discovery and development of combinations of targeted therapies.

-Yi Wu, Associate Professor of Genetics and Developmental Biology.
+Yi Wu, Associate Professor of Genetics and Genome Sciences.
 Developing quantitative imaging tools that are capable of revealing dynamics of cellular signaling at high spatial and temporal resolution (biosensors), or that enable optical control of signaling proteins at precise times and subcellular locations (optogenetics).

-Ji Yu, Associate Professor of Genetics and Developmental Biology, Ph.D., University of Texas, Austin.
+Ji Yu, Associate Professor of Genetics and Genome Sciences, Ph.D., University of Texas, Austin.
 Optical imaging technology; regulation mechanisms in dendritic RNA translation; cytoskeletal dynamics.